rishikesh0209/springbootdemo/README.md

 This is an example of how you may give instructions on setting up your project locally.
 To get a local copy up and running follow these simple example steps.
+### Steps to run more than one kafka consumer
+1. cmd: mvn clean install and build the jar file
+2. Run the jar file java -jar   target/springbootdemo-0.0.1-SNAPSHOT.jar
+3. To run a second consumer in the same group id cmd: java -jar -Dserver.port=8082  target/springbootdemo-0.0.1-SNAPSHOT.jar where port 8082 allows the consumer app to run in a different port
 ### Prerequisites
 To checkout swagger doc http://localhost:8090/swagger-ui/index.html#/department-controller/saveDepartments